Andreas Martinsen

-Andreas Martinsen (born 13 June 1990) is a Norwegian professional ice hockey forward who is currently playing with Vålerenga in the Fjordkraftligaen (Norway).
+Andreas Martinsen (born 13 June 1990) is a Norwegian professional ice hockey forward who is currently playing with Storhamar Hockey in the EliteHockey Ligaen in Norway.
 He formerly played in the National Hockey League (NHL) with the Colorado Avalanche, Montreal Canadiens and the Chicago Blackhawks.
+He also played for Lillehammer IK and Vålerenga Ishockey.
+He is of Indian Ugandan and Norwegian descent.

 Playing career

 Martinsen first played as a youth in his native Norway with Rosenborg IHK before joining GET-ligaen first team club, Lillehammer IK in 2006.
 As a 17-year-old, Martinsen made his first team professional debut with Lillehammer in the 2007–08 season, featuring in 43 games with a promising 20 points.
 With good size and physical play, Martinsen was hopeful to be selected in the Canadian Hockey League import draft but was passed over.
 On 7 July 2008, he opted to remain with Lillehammer to continue his development on a year contract.
 After his second full season with Lillehammer, establishing himself amongst the scoring lines with 23 points in 43 games, Martinsen signed a contract with Swedish HockeyAllsvenskan outfit, Leksands IF on 9 April 2009.

 During the 2009–10 season, Martinsen struggled to cement his position within Leksands.
 Used sparingly through 22 games, Martinsen agreed to leave Sweden to return to Lillehammer on loan for the remainder of the season on 15 December 2009.
 As a welcome addition to the Lillehammer club, Martinsen immediately contributed to finish the year with 10 points in 14 games.
 On 29 May 2010, Martinsen was signed to a multi-year contract to remain with Lillehammer.

 Over the next two seasons, Martinsen established himself amongst the club's scoring leaders on a point per game average.
 In order to progress his career on 25 May 2012, he agreed to his second European venture in signing with German club, Düsseldorfer EG in the Deutsche Eishockey Liga.
 In his rookie DEL season in 2012–13, Martinsen secured a checking line role on DEG, contributing with 22 points in 52 games as a 22-year-old.
 After signing for a third season with Düsseldorfer EG, Martinsen recorded a break-out season in 2014–15, using his size and touch to finish third on the team in scoring with 18 goals and 41 points in 55 games.
 He made his post-season debut with DEG appearing in 12 games with 5 points upon suffering a semi-final loss.